booktrackerGirl/climate_change_policy_analysis/README.md

           - WDI dataset (which is a flagship project of World Bank) which contain environmental, health, economic, demographic and social indicators that spans over time and approximately 217 countries and over 40 country groupings.
 The dataset I used is a filtered subset of the full dataset, and contain information from 2015 onwards.
 - <b>Code</b>:
     - [Data Linkage code](./src/#preparing_data.ipynb)
-      Using the country codes and years from the CCLW dataset, we create one hot encoding of the policy themes and calculate the number of policy themes traversed by each country along the years.
-Using the same information from the WDI dataset, we join them to prepare them for our hypothesis testing.
+      Using the country codes and years from the CCLW dataset, I apply one-hot encoding to the policy themes and calculate the number of unique themes (or topics) addressed by each country over time.
+Then I merge this data with corresponding country-year information from the WDI dataset, enabling a unified panel structure for hypothesis testing and quantitative analysis.
     - [Hypothesis testing of the significance of the indicators by policy laws](./src/#statistical_analysis.R)

 ## Additional experimentation
+It was observed that the policy summaries in the CCLW dataset often lacked sufficient detail for reliable text analysis and theme identification.
+To address this, I developed a Python script to efficiently scrape full content from the associated URLs of policy documents and web pages ([web scrapping](./src/#extract_content.py)).
+These sources are frequently more secure than typical websites, requiring careful handling.
+To further process the often lengthy documents (sometimes even exceeding 30 pages), I also created a [summarization script](./src/#summarizer_script.py) to distill the content into more manageable and informative summaries.
+This approach provides a more resource-efficient and content-rich alternative to the original summaries, enabling deeper and more meaningful computational text analysis.
+To streamline the workflow, I documented a [shell script](./src/#run_summarizer.sh) that automates the execution of both steps.